ripsawridge/site/site/contents/_cma/2005/slesse.md

 I settled in for a long belay, because the guys would have to be careful travelling on the same rope through the hard parts.
 It was a  great feeling to climb such a fun pitch, to be pasted on this wild dark face, to know there would be no going back now.
 I felt that sense of freedom and strength that eludes me in the valley.
-If Slesse were a church, that pitch led through great mahogany doors and brought me into the cathedral.
+If Sleese were a church, that pitch led through great mahogany doors and brought me into the cathedral.